 - Approximately 63 million people around the world speak Italian as their first language.
 It’s ranked as the 20th most-spoken language in the world.
 That’s pretty high on the list when you consider that there are around 6,500 different languages spoken in the world today.
-Italian is not only the official language of Italy – it’s also one of the official languages of Switzerland and parts of Croatia and Slovenia.
+Italian is not only the official language of Italy – but it’s also one of the official languages of Switzerland and parts of Croatia and Slovenia.
+Why learn Italian?
 There are Italian speakers living in almost every corner of the world, from Canada to Venezuela to the Philippines.

 - Many opera singers and opera aficionados choose to learn Italian.
 During the Renaissance, Italy was the birthplace of the opera.
 Italian is a lilting language that lends itself well to musicality.
 Many of the most well-known operatic works were composed in Italian.
 Opera lovers are sure to recognize many Italian names, such as Puccini, Verdi, Rossini, and Bellini.
 Even Mozart, who was Austrian, wrote many of his operas in Italian.
+So, why learn Italian?
 If you’re a singer, learning Italian will help you get your pronunciation just right when you perform Nessun Dorma or O Mio Bambino Caro.
 If you’re more comfortable in the audience, you can listen to the music and understand the stories without using those pesky, distracting subtitles.

 - Italian is the best language for art-lovers to learn.
 It’s invaluable in the modern art world and can also help you in studying art history.
 Imagine being able to read Leonardo da Vinci’s notebooks without the help of a translator.
 If you learn Italian, you can understand the titles of great paintings like Boticelli’s Primavera (Springtime) as you make your way through museums, without pausing to consult a guide.
 You can communicate easily when you visit the Uffizi Gallery in Florence or the Borghese Gallery in Rome.